mathcenas/multi-services-monitor/README.md

 ## Monitoring Agents

-Two monitoring agents are included to check services on your servers and report back to the API:
+Three monitoring agents are included to check services and report back to the API:

 - **`monitor-agent.sh`** - For Linux/Unix servers (Bash)
 - **`monitor-agent.ps1`** - For Windows servers (PowerShell)
+- **`monitor-agent-mikrotik.sh`** - For MikroTik RouterOS devices (via SSH)

 ### Quick Setup